drain flies

 What Are Drain Flies and Why Are They in Your Bathroom?

-• Warm water runs daily
+• The warm water is flowing daily

-• Soap, hair, and toothpaste build up
+• Shampoo, hair and toothpaste can build up

 How to Get Rid of Drain Flies Step by Step